 The Utah Medical Cannabis Act permits the possession and use of medical cannabis in certain forms and for certain medical conditions with an appropriate provider recommendation.
 However, in the United States, cannabis/marijuana is illegal under federal law, as it’s classified as a Schedule I controlled substance, meaning the Drug Enforcement Agency considers it to have no accepted medical use and the potential for abuse.

 Possession or use of medical cannabis could potentially impact your employment or job prospects, workers compensation, professional licensing, and other aspects of your life.
 A medical cannabis card doesn’t excuse you from any violation of federal laws regarding cannabis and doesn’t authorize you to violate other policies and laws, including Utah law prohibiting driving with any measurable amount of a controlled substance in the body.
 A card may not prevent local, state, or federal enforcement agencies and prosecutors from taking enforcement actions against you related to your use or possession of medical cannabis.

 You should thoroughly and seriously consider these and other issues before deciding to pursue or continue treatment with medical cannabis.

-How can I get recommended for medical cannabis?
+How can I get a medical cannabis card?

 Why is it called a “letter” or “card” instead of “prescription?”

 Under the Utah Medical Cannabis Act, certain providers may, under certain circumstances, recommend treatment with medical cannabis.
 Current state and federal law do not permit medical cannabis prescriptions.